SARI PALOSAARI

 Photo 1, 3, 4, 6, 7, 8, 9, 10, 11 ©Maija Toivanen/HAM/Helsinki Biennial

-After the biennial the rocks were returned to the places from were they were found.
+After the biennial the rocks were returned back to where they were found.

 Interview HB